Headoo/ElasticSearchBundle/README.md

 ```

 ## Command for populate
 After configuration of your entities, you maybe want make them available on ElasticSearch.
-You have to use `php app/console headoo:elastica:populate`.
+You have to use `php app/console headoo:elastic:populate`.
 Differents options are available :

 * --limit=int : Limit of your collection
 * --offset=int : Offset of your collection